-I recommend getting started with a Bluehost account for $3.95 a month.
+I recommend getting started with a Bluehost account for $2.95 a month.
 They are one of the largest hosting options within the blogging space, which means the ecosystem for tutorials and support further down the road is one of the most robust.
-This promo will give you pricing of $3.95/month vs the regular $7.99/month.
+This promo will give you pricing of $2.95/month vs the regular $7.99/month which is a discount to what you will find on the Bluehost site directly: a special promo price for the month of August only for The Money Habit readers.
 Bluehost will also register your domain name for you for free, a $10+ value.
 Your hosting service is where you house all the files for your blog, and it is the connection point for users and their servers all across the world to access your site.

 Step 1: Select a Plan

-If you’re just starting out, I see no reason to go with anything other than the basic plan for $3.95 a month.
+If you’re just starting out, I see no reason to go with anything other than the basic plan for $3.95 a month (note: for The Money Habit readers only, the link will offer you pricing of $2.95/month).
 You can always upgrade as your needs grow.